What is influencer marketing? Complete guide for 2025

 Finding authentic partners

-Not all influencers with large followings have genuine influence.
-Some have purchased followers or engagement, making their promotional value questionable.
+Not all influencers with large followings have real influence.
+Some have bought followers or fake engagement, which won’t help your business grow.

 Measuring ROI